openPMD/openPMD-standard/STANDARD.md

   - `gridUnitSI`
     - type: 1-dimensional array containing N *(float64 / REAL8)*
-            elements, where N is the number of dimensions in the simulation
+            elements, where N is the number of dimensions in the simulation.
+Dimensions shall be ordered from fastest to slowest varying index of the described mesh.
     - description: unit-conversion factor to multiply each value in `gridSpacing` and `gridGlobalOffset`, in order to convert from simulation units to SI units